buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcActorResource/Types/IfcRoleEnum.md

 # IfcRoleEnum

-This enumeration defines roles which may be played by an actor.
+This enumeration defines roles which may be played by an actor.<!-- end of definition -->

 > HISTORY New type in IFC1.5.

 { .change-ifc2x4}
 > IFC4 CHANGE Spelling of COMMISSIONINGENGINEER corrected.

 ## Items